stephenhutchings/flown/docs/_/intro.md

-**This library is a work in progress,** involving hundreds of hours of methodical work redrawing complex design elements.
+**This library is a work in progress,** involving hundreds of hours of methodical work.
 Progress towards an initial version is slow but steady.
 Watch this repository on [GitHub] to know when the first release becomes available.

 `flown` is a collection of world flags.
 The library includes SVG files designed for use in digital applications where quality and visual consistency is important.